Wei Shen (Voiced by Will Yun Lee)

 —Old Salty Crab.

-Tiger Versus Dragon: Has tiger stripe tattoos in contrast to Wei's dragon ones.
-Better, he's associated with the color white, which represents death in Asian cultures, making him a perfect Bai Hu to Wei's (who, as a policeman is often dressed in blue) Quing Long.
+- Tiger Versus Dragon: Has tiger stripe tattoos in contrast to Wei's dragon ones.
+Better, he's associated with the color white, which represents death in Asian cultures, making him a perfect Bai Hu (white tiger) to Wei's (who, as a policeman is often dressed in blue) Quing Long (blue dragon).

 Superintendent Thomas Pendrew (Voiced by Tom Wilkinson)

 A 28-year veteran of the Hong Kong Police Force, Superintendent Pendrew is the one who brought Wei Shen to Hong Kong for the undercover operations into the Sun On Yee.
 Having built his career by taking down the triads, Pendrew has plenty of experience in the field, much of which began years earlier when he took down "the Three Tigers of South Point" – former, prominent leaders of the Sun On Yee.
 With Uncle Po the only one remaining of the triad's leaders, Pendrew will do what's necessary, even if it means bending a few rules, to bring it down and move on with a clear conscience.